top of page

 I cannot stress enough the importance of planning.
 Candidates often think that 20 minutes is not enough time to complete the task and rush straight into writing the answer.

 Planning your answer will keep you on topic and ensure that you have included everything that’s needed to score well, especially in Task achievement.
 Planning actually saves time because when it comes to writing the answer you already know the content.
+Take several minutes to read and fully understand the task because there is a lot of information in the situation for General Training task 1.

 Formal vs Informal